 Staked signs and A-frames may be utilized by registered student organizations and University departments.
 Staked signs, maximum size of 18" x 24", and A-frames, maximum size of 36"x36", are allowed in specified lawn areas along the sidewalks and roadways if they do not block or overhang onto a walkway, driveway, or street.
-Staked signs and A-frames must be located 18 inches from the sidewalk edge.
-Staked signs and A-frames are not permitted in landscaped areas or in specified areas (contact SESS for a map).
-Any signs posted in non-approved locations will be removed and discarded.
+Staked signs and A-frames must be set 18 inches from the sidewalk edge.
+Staked signs and A-frames are prohibited in certain areas.
+Contact SES for a map of approved locations.
+Any signs posted in prohibited locations will be removed and discarded.

-Only directional signs for campus events may be posted in the boulevard median with approval from SESS.
-Permanent signs are not permitted on University premises.
-All signs must be removed within 72 hours after the event or Facility Operations and Planning removal charges may apply.
+Only directional signs for campus events may be posted in the boulevard median with approval from SES.
+All signs must be removed within 72 hours after the event or removal charges for removal may apply.